phillies2k/Hitch/README.md

 ## Setup

-Change to the directory wherever you want to install Hitch to, or simply create a new one.
-Then just type in the following:
+Simply type in the following:

 ```bash
 hitch create [path]